TuckingFypos/turnip-price-tracker/README.md

 * April 9, 2020
    * Added Issue Tracking to the repo
-   * Added Sponsorhip links to the top-bar
+   * Added Sponsorship links to the top-bar

 * April 8, 2020
     * Work in progress